rspamd/rspamd.com/doc/modules/milter_headers.md

 ## x-spamd-result (1.5.8+)

-Adds a header containing the scan results.
+Adds a header containing the scan results [if the message is NOT originated from authenticated users or `our_networks`](#scan-results-exposure-prevention).

 ~~~ucl
   header = 'X-Spamd-Result';